BGCG/project-5/README.md

 * As a client, I can make live predictions on cherry leaf images so I can accurately detect whether they have powdery mildew or not
 * As a client, I can download a report so I can easily have a summary of the prediction probability result of each leaf so I can use this for the infection monitoring of my farm
-* As a client, I want to evaluate the model performance by seeing a summary of the performance of the model on test set data so I can determine whether the study has met my business requirements
+* As a client, I can evaluate the model performance by seeing a summary of the performance of the model on test set data so I can determine whether the study has met my business requirements

 I will tackle these user stories by creating a binary classification model which can accurately detect whether a cherry leaf is infected with powdery mildew or not by detecting patterns in the leaves with powdery mildew that are distinct from those that are healthy.
 I will create a dashboard where the client can view the model performance on test data.
 Additionally, I will ensure there is a functionality on the dashboard where the client can upload an image or multiple images of cherry leaves allowing them to predict whether the leaves have powdery mildew or not.

 ### ML business case

-**Problem statement:** Our client, who is a cherry farmer, needs to monitor the infection of their crop of powdery mildew as this affects the quality and yield of the fruit.
+**Problem statement:** The client, who is a cherry farmer, needs to monitor the infection of powdery mildew within their crop as this affects the quality and yield of the fruit.
 Currently, a farm employee spends around 30 minutes on each tree to determine whether a cherry tree is infected with powdery mildew.
 As this is a time-expensive approach, the client wants a faster method to determine whether a tree is infected with powdery mildew.

 **Outcomes:** Our outcomes are to develop a faster and more effective method for our client to detect powdery mildew in their crop.

-**Approach:** Initial data visualisation studies determined that although we could detect visual difference between leaves infected in powdery mildew or not, when we plotted the difference between the powdery mildew and healthy images, we could not see a large difference.
-Therefore, we decided to create a binary classification model to determine whether a leaf from a cherry tree is infected with powdery mildew or not.
-We used a dataset from Kaggle containing 2104 images of cherry leaves that were infected with powdery mildew and 2104 images of cherry leaves that were healthy to train our model.
-The model training and our hypotheses and validation will be described below.
+**Approach:** Initial data visualisation studies determined that although I could detect visual difference between healthy leaves and those infected with powdery mildew, when I plotted the difference between the powdery mildew and healthy images, I could not see a large difference.
+Therefore, I decided to create a binary classification model to determine whether a leaf from a cherry tree is infected with powdery mildew or not.
+I used a dataset from Kaggle containing 2104 images of cherry leaves that were infected with powdery mildew and 2104 images of cherry leaves that were healthy to train our model.
+The model training, hypotheses and validation will be described below.

 ### Modeling

 #### Model building

-With the knowledge gained from our data visualisation study and our exploration of regularisation techniques and different hyperparameters, we constructed a high performance model for predicting whether a leaf is infected in powdery mildew or not.
+With the knowledge gained from the data visualisation study and exploration of regularisation techniques and different hyperparameters, I constructed a high performance model for predicting whether a leaf is infected in powdery mildew or not.
 The model architecture is described below:

 ##### Model basic architecture